fusioncharts/dev_centre_docs/getting-started/plain-javascript/configure-your-chart-using-plain-javascript.md

 The full code of the above sample is given below:

 ```
-//Including react
-import React, { Component } from 'react';

-//Including the react-fusioncharts component
-import ReactDOM from 'react-dom';

-//Including the fusioncharts library
-import FusionCharts from 'fusioncharts/core';
+import FusionCharts from 'fusioncharts';

-//Including the chart type
-import Column2D from 'fusioncharts/viz/column2d';
+import Charts from 'fusioncharts/fusioncharts.charts';

-//Including the theme as fusion
 import FusionTheme from 'fusioncharts/themes/fusioncharts.theme.fusion';

-//Adding the chart as dependency to the core fusioncharts
+// Add the chart and theme as dependency
-ReactFC.fcRoot(FusionCharts, Column2D, FusionTheme);

-//Creating the JSON object to store the chart configurations

-const chartConfigs = {
+FusionCharts.addDep(Charts);
+FusionCharts.addDep(FusionTheme);

+// Create an Instance with chart options
+var chartInstance = new FusionCharts({
     type: 'column2d',// The chart type
     width: '700', // Width of the chart
     height: '400', // Height of the chart